Numerical integration (quadrature) for C++20.

 $$\int_a^b f(x)\,dx \approx (b-a)f(m) + f''(m)\frac{(b-a)^3}{24} + O(h^5)$$Simpson’s rule is the unique combination of endpoint and midpoint values that cancels the \(h^2\) error:

-$$\int_a^b f(x)\,dx = \frac{b-a}{6}\left[f(a) + 4f(m) + f(b)\right] + O(h^5)$$Remarkably, this also cancels the h^3 term—Simpson gets a “bonus degree.”
+$$\int_a^b f(x)\,dx = \frac{b-a}{6}\left[f(a) + 4f(m) + f(b)\right] + O(h^5)$$It also cancels the h^3 term.
+Simpson gets a “bonus degree” of accuracy for free.
+This is one of those happy accidents in numerical analysis.

 Why Gauss-Legendre is Optimal

-For \(n\) evaluation points, we have \(2n\) free parameters (\(n\) nodes + \(n\) weights).
+With \(n\) evaluation points, we have \(2n\) free parameters (\(n\) nodes + \(n\) weights).
 We can match \(2n\) conditions: exact integration of \(1, x, x^2, \ldots, x^{2n-1}\).

 Generic Programming: The Stepanov Way